Be Part of the Cervical Cancer Success Story: Get Screened

 - If you are between the ages of 21 and 29, have a Pap test every three years.

 - If you are between the ages of 30 and 65, have a Pap test every three years or a Pap test and HPV test (a screening test for the human papillomavirus) every five years.
+(Women older than age 65 who have had normal test results for the last 10 years and are not at high risk for cervical cancer should stop screening.)

 - Talk with your healthcare provider about the best approach to your future cervical cancer screenings given your age and health history.
 According to the American Cancer Society, cervical cancer is more common in women in age 40 and older.